Hilltop Lakes, Texas

 Hilltop Lakes is a census-designated place and unincorporated community in Leon County, Texas, United States.
 As of the 2010 census, the population was 1,101.

 Geography

 Hilltop Lakes is in southwestern Leon County, 27 mi southwest of Centerville, the county seat.
 The community is built around several artificial lakes, including Mirror Lake, Swan Lake, Kickapoo Lake, Cherokee Lake, and Lake Tonkawa.
 The lakes are built on Running Creek or a tributary, with Running Creek flowing south to the Navasota River.

 According to the U.S. Census Bureau, the Hilltop Lakes CDP has a total area of 22.6 sqkm, of which 22.1 sqkm are land and 0.5 sqkm, or 2.37%, are water.

-In popular culture
+Demographics

-The character Leonard von Lutz from "Alaina Gleen: Imaginary Vacation" (also known as "Alaina Gleen 3") has a mansion with a "Texas shaped and sized pool he never leaves" in this community.
+Hilltop Lakes first appeared as a census designated place in the 2010 U.S. census.